 Medical supply chain concerns continue

 One-fifth of 200 respondents believe it will take between 1 to 2 years for the global medical supply chain to recover from the pandemic.
-32% of respondents anticipate it will take six to 12 months for global supply chains to return to full capacity and 66% felt the US would be able to manufacture and distribute a vaccine at scale within 1 year of FDA approval.
+32% of respondents anticipate it will take six to 12 months for the global supply chain crisis to resolve itself and 66% felt the US would be able to manufacture and distribute a vaccine at scale within 1 year of FDA approval.

 5 trends that impacted packaging in 2020

 As the year comes to a close, Processingmagazine reflects on the impact the economic slowdown had on manufacturers and the packaging challenges different sectors face.
-The food and beverage sector continues to see growth and should continue to plan for production increases while adjusting for increased curbside deliveries.
+The B2c and B2B food industry continues to see growth and should continue to plan for production increases while adjusting for increased curbside deliveries.

 Payment News in B2B eCommerce